-There is competition from other mining exploration companies with operations similar to the Company's.
-Many of the companies with which it competes have operations and financial strength greater than the Company's.
+There is competition from other mining exploration companies with operations similar to Almaden.
+Many of the companies with which it competes have operations and financial strength greater than the Company.

 Dependence on management

 The Company depends heavily on the business and technical expertise of its management.